-The Marionettes’ CARMEN featured two stellar international casts of award-winning Trinidadian singers, some of whom returned from work and study abroad to participate in this exciting event.
-It was also the first time the opera is performed with our national instrument, the steel pan.
+In July 2011, the Marionettes Chorale premiered Bizet’s iconic opera CARMEN over two weekends at Queen’s Hall to sold out audience and rave audience and critical reviews.
+It featured featured two stellar international casts of award-winning Trinidadian singers, some of whom returned from work and study abroad to participate in this exciting event.
+It was also the first time the opera is performed with our national instrument, the steelpan.

-The Marionettes – together with our sponsors bpTT; our partners Dr. Vertrelle Mickens of the University of Trinidad & Tobago (UTT) and Noble Douglas and the Noble Douglas Dance Company (NDDCI); members of the Love Movement’s Lights of Love; and an award-winning production team including Celia Wells, Margaret Sheppard, Randy Halfhide, Frank Agarrat, Leslie Clement, Maureen Clement, and the Marionettes committee – thank everyone for their support and appreciation of their first full-length operatic production, CARMEN!
+The Marionettes was made possible through partners Dr. Vertrelle Mickens and Hayward Mickens of the University of Trinidad & Tobago (UTT); Noble Douglas and the Noble Douglas Dance Company (NDDCI); Bernadette Laughlin’s Love Movement’s Lights of Love; and an award-winning production team including Celia Wells, Margaret Sheppard, Randy Halfhide, Frank Agarrat, Leslie Clement, Maureen Clement, sponsors bpTT, and the Marionettes committee.

 It seems everyone has heard of CARMEN: the “Habanera”, “Seguidilla”, the “Toreador Song”, Micaela’s aria and the “Flower Song” are among the best-known melodies of all time.